Rail transport in Angola: Rolling stock

-Locomotives

 Railways rehabilitation and modernization programme

 After the end of the civil war, the government could start to plan both the rehabilitation of the "network" inherited from the colonial power and largely destroyed by the civil war, and its extension by building new lines, interconnecting the existing lines and connecting with all neighbouring countries.
 If and when completed, this would result in a grid of three east–west lines and three north–south lines, linking all 18 provinces to the railway network.
 This plan is known also by the name Ango-Ferro.

 New institutional framework

 Related to the program to rehabilitate the network inherited from colonial times and the project to build new lines, the institutional framework of railway operations was changed in a series of presidential decrees in 2010.

 As the public administrator to oversee, regulate, certify and licence railway companies, infrastructure and rolling stock, the Instituto Nacional dos Caminhos de Ferro de Angola (INCFA – National Institute for Railways in Angola) was created out of the Directorate of Terrestrial Transport within the transport ministry.

-All railway infrastructure, lines, tracks, stations and maintenance facilities were declared to be in the public domain controlled by the state.
-The three railway companies became Empresa publica (E.P.), government operated enterprises reporting to the transport ministry.
+All railway infrastructure, lines, tracks, stations, and maintenance facilities were declared to be in the public domain and controlled by the state.
+The three railway companies became Empresa publica (E.P.), government-operated enterprises reporting to the transport ministry.
 The infrastructure was separated from the operation of the trains, opening up the possibility that private companies could run trains in the future.